-Back in June, I wrote about Drew Manning’s journey on within a 6-month time span.
+Back in June, I wrote about Drew Manning’s journey on being fit and getting fat within a 6-month time span.
 His purpose is to gain 50 – 60 pounds of fat and then teach people how they can get fit and stay fit.
 It is now October and the transformation is quite shocking.
 Here is how he currently looks:

 Starting weight was 193 lbs.
 He is now at 263.4 pounds.